 - 1.1 Ensure that areas of connectivity and ecological functions are maintained, restored, and/or established by: - a.
 Using the designated green infrastructure network as a guide to decision-making and using it as an amenity in the site design and development review processes. - b.
 Protecting plant, fish, and wildlife habitats and maximizing the retention and/or restoration of the ecological potential of the landscape by prioritizing healthy, connected ecosystems for conservation. - c.
 Protecting existing resources when constructing stormwater management features and when providing mitigation for impacts. - d.
-Recognizing the ecosystem services provided by diverse land uses, such as woodlands, wetlands, meadows, urban forests, farms and grasslands within the green infrastructure network and work toward maintaining or restoring connections between these.
+Recognizing the ecosystem services provided by diverse land uses, such as woodlands, wetlands, meadows, urban forests, farms and grasslands within the green infrastructure network and work toward maintaining or restoring connections between these. - 1.2 Ensure that Sensitive Species Project Review Areas and Special Conservation Areas (SCAs), and the critical ecological systems supporting them, are preserved, enhanced, connected, restored, and protected. - a.
+Identify critical ecological systems and ensure they are preserved and/or protected during the site design and development review processes.

-The site contains a regulated area, along the western boundary, associated with Cattail Branch.
+The site contains a regulated area along the western boundary associated with Cattail Branch.

-A small portion of the regulated area is shown to be impacted in the northwestern corner of the property for installation of an underground SWM facility; however, the regulated area on this portion of the site does not exactly coincide with the PMA, as approved on NRI-015-2017-02, which provides more detail of the REF.
+A small portion of the regulated area is shown to be impacted in the northwestern corner of the property for installation of an underground SWM facility; however, the regulated area on this portion of the site does not exactly coincide with the PMA as approved on NRI-015-2017-02, which provides more detail of the REF.
 The PMA has been based on the delineated on-site environmental features, including floodplain and stream buffer, as shown on the PPS.
-No PMA impacts were shown or requested on this portion of the site.
+No PMA impacts are shown or requested on this portion of the site.

-No additional impacts to the PMA are included with 4-24003.
+No additional impacts to the PMA are proposed with 4-24003.